 Have you ever walked through the self-help section of a bookstore, and wondered why there were so many books that teach you to be more like others but none that tell others how to be more like you?
 If not, congratulations, society, at large, loves you as you are.
 But for some of us less lucky ones, or just me, it is not as easy discovering ourselves, that we do not fit into any of the prescribed moulds, and having to choose to remain faithful to who we are although it supposedly means we are not destined for conventional success.

 In others’ mad rush to get ahead, I get overwhelmed by the crowd and allow myself to be jostled into the throng.
 I then run to avoid being trampled upon myself and once I am safe from that threat, I lose myself wondering how I ended up where I am.
 To this day, I still get stressed over exams or competitions simply because my classmates fight for it.
-When I get a chance to take a step back, I realise I do not enjoy the competition and am more interested in learning.
+When I get a chance to take a step back, I realise again that I do not enjoy the competition and am more interested in just learning.

 “Oh so you are okay with being mainstream when you’re good at it?”, who ever said I was good at running and bad at academics?
-It also does not mean that aspiring to be the top surgeon is not a legitimate goal, it just happens that for me, it would not be passion but others’ elevated view of me that drives me towards this goal.
+It also does not mean that aspiring to be a top surgeon is not a legitimate goal, it just happens that for me, it would not be passion but others’ elevated view of me that drives me towards this goal.

 But many do not understand.
 They think they are doing well by me when they prod and push me to be adopt the form of a sprinter when all I want to run is cross country.
 Just because we are both running athletes, people assume I would want to emulate the faster runner.
 Just because we are both students, teachers assume I would like to learn from an organised classmate.
 No, maybe I am okay with being messy, with doing my homework last minute because I have other passions.
 Maybe I want to run, read, play the guitar, laugh at bad puns and live life.
 Maybe I learn better in a mess than with rigid timetables.